 -Failure to provide all applicable information may invalidate request

-Community Service Officers are student assistants employed by the UPD.
+Community Service Officers are student assistants employed by the CSUF Police Department.
 The CSO unit is supervised by a police corporal.

 Questions?
 Call (657) 278-5533

 NOTE: Requests must be made 14 days prior to the event.
 No guarantees for late submissions.

 Due to COVID-19, we are extremely understaffed.
 We ask for your continued patience with our Community Service Officers (CSO), officers, and CSUF PD personnel as we do our best to provide you with the best possible customer service.